Ross Felder became Arkansas’ first baseball commitment in the 2024 class as …

-Speaker of the House Matthew Shepherd, R-El Dorado, asks if any legislators would like to speak for or against a bill during the house session Thursday at the state Capitol in Little Rock.
+House Speaker Matthew Shepherd, R-El Dorado, asks if any legislators would like to speak for or against a bill during the House session at the state Capitol in Little Rock on Thursday, March 16, 2023.
 (Arkansas Democrat-Gazette/Staci Vandagriff)

 Arkansas House Speaker Matthew Shepherd filed a bill Thursday to expand the state's law that allows college athletes to profit from their name, image and likeness to include some high school students.

 The state's current name, image and likeness law applies only to students who are enrolled in a college or university.
 House Bill 1649 would expand the law to include high school students who have signed a national letter of intent, or similar agreement, or have been accepted to a college or university.

 Previously the National Collegiate Athletic Association had barred college athletes from profiting off their name, image and likeness but ended the policy in June 2021.

 Under the name, image and likeness policy, athletes can be compensated through marketing and promotional events, such as product endorsements, autographs and more.